 The Town of St. Albans faces an increasingly difficult and expensive challenge of addressing stormwater management needs and regulatory requirements.
 Portions of the watersheds of both Rugg Brook and Stevens Brook have been identified as being impaired due to excessive stormwater runoff.
 Additionally, stormwater runoff has been identified as a significant contributor to the water quality issues associated with St. Albans Bay.
 In 2012, the Town of St. Albans became listed as an MS4 (Municipal Separate Storm Sewer System).
 Due to the impaired watersheds, the Town is required to make a considerable investment into its stormwater infrastructure before 2036.
 To make this more feasible, it was determined that forming a Stormwater Utility would allow the Town to raise the funding necessary to complete the required projects, without increasing taxes.

-The Town of St. Albans adopted a stormwater utility ordinance on September 21, 2020 to better address our community’s water quality needs.
+The Town of St. Albans adopted a stormwater utility ordinance on September 21, 2020 (revised on May 2, 2022) to better address our community’s water quality needs.
 Under a utility structure, funds are collected from all property owners, including those that are tax exempt, through annual fees billed in July.
 Fees are based on the amount of impervious surface on properties.

 The Stormwater Utility is based on a user fee system.
 All property owners in the town will pay a fee based on the amount of impervious area (e.g., pavement, sidewalk, and rooftops) on the parcel.
 Impervious surfaces increase the velocity and quantity of stormwater runoff- so this approach is a reasonable way to determine the individual impact of a parcel.
 Based on the average size of Single-Family Residence (SFR), the Equivalent Residential Unit (ERU) was determined to be 3500 sf.
 All SFRs will be billed for 1 ERU a year.
 All Non-Single-Family Residences (NSFRs) will be billed based on their total impervious surface- as measured from satellite imagery and GIS based analysis.
 The total impervious area- measured in square feet (sf) on a parcel will be divided by 3500 sf.